 They could be inexperienced, which could lead to your stuff being damaged.
 They may be unreliable, causing serious delays on moving day.
 In a worst-case scenario, they may even be a bit dodgy, leading to the mysterious disappearance of your possessions.

 In most cases, none of the above happens.
-But this is why insurance is so important – it provides financial protection for all of your belongings, just in case.
+But this is why checking what insurance policies a Company carries is so important – it is important that the company can offer protection for your goods and your property to ensure peace of mind and financial protection for all of your belongings, just in case.
 It offers peace of mind, and is the responsible way to use a moving service and protect your possessions.

-What insurance do man and van services need?
+What insurance policies do man and van services need?

 When asking about man and van insurance, bear the following in mind:

-• Your removals company should have public liability insurance in place – this covers legal costs or claims if property or possessions are damaged during the move.
+Your removals company should have public liability insurance in place – this covers legal costs or claims if property is damaged during the move or anyone is injured during the process.
+Reliable companies should have a limit of liability of at least £2,000,000.

 Don’t be afraid to ask as many questions as you need to.
 It’s important that you feel satisfied with the insurance cover on offer before going ahead.